Gavin-Persad/predictions/plan.md

 - george cup doesn't show winners or player vs player games until next round is drawn, winners should show as soon as there are points in place.
 - one round complete and one player shows as winner, winner should only show when one player is left and all others eliminated.
 Once a second round it added, the winners column is removed.✅
 - players not being checked off on the players list when eliminated.✅
-- SCORE BREAKDOWN NOT SHOWING ON CLOSED ENTERSCORES CARDS
+- SCORE BREAKDOWN NOT SHOWING ON CLOSED ENTERSCORES CARDS⌛

 1. Lavery Cup Prediction Status Fix✅
    Issue: Players see "Eliminated" status before host enters scores